-1 Dravida sorror emberging and sorror devalopment activities through an examined systematic framework □ 1.
-Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities.
+□ 1.
+Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, i making informed plans and decisions about future education and career opportunities.
 2. Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals. ☐ 3.
 Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations.
 4. Support integration of academic skills into CTE programs and programs of study. ☐ 5.
 Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators. ☐ 6.
-Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. ☐ Not Applicable
+Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. □ Not Applicable